What does this vaccine help prevent ?

 - Guillain-Barre syndrome

-What Other Ways Can Tetanus Be Prevented Besides Vaccination?
+What Other Ways Can Diphtheria, Tetanus, and Pertussis Be Prevented Besides Vaccination?

 Caring properly for wounds, including promptly cleaning them and seeing a doctor for medical care, can prevent a tetanus infection.